JanviBh249/Internship-Journey-/README.md

 - Detailed methodology for implementing DBSCAN.
 - Interpreted clustering results to derive actionable insights for marketing strategies.

-📝 Day 7:
+📝 Day 7: Summarizing the Concepts learnt
 - Summarized outcomes and conclusions from customer segmentation and clustering analysis.
 - Planned upcoming tasks focusing on deep learning techniques for anomaly detection.

-## 📅 Week 4: Basic Deep Learning for Anomaly Detection
+## 📅 Week 4: Basic Techniques for Anomaly Detection

 📝 Day 1: Importance of NLP Techniques
 - Explored the significance of NLP techniques in text mining and sentiment analysis.